 Mac OS X security by default does not allow all .app extensions to be installed.
 When there is an error message “Downloaded .app is damaged and can’t be opened” pops up, sometimes this is just a security issue that can be corrected.

-Many users report that the VPN on their Mac are not working when using the Beta version of El Capitan.
-If you are unlucky and struck in the same situation, you can try the following method to figure it out with Mac built-in VPN client.
+Many users report that the VPN on their Mac OS X are not working or connecting when using El Capitan.
+If you are unlucky and struck in the same situation, you can try the following method to figure out the El Capitan VPN issue with Mac built-in VPN client.
 Now follow us to fix it with steps below:

 1. Launch System Preferences App from Launchpad > Select Network on System Preferences Window.